denoland/std/README.md

    1. No open issues or pull requests that might lead to breaking changes.
 For example, issues that suggest new non-breaking features are fine to exist at stabilization.
-1. Allow 1 month for 2 other maintainers to review the package and handle any feedback from the community.
+1. Allow 1 month for the community and the core team to review the package and handle any feedback.
 There must be consensus that the design, documentation and implementation of the package are good and that it is unlikely to undergo breaking changes in the future.
 1. If there are no remaining issues, publish version 1.0.0.
 If there are remaining issues, extend the waiting period to allow further time for a resolution.
 Then, repeat this step.